tuosuniversity/QMOnto/readme.md

 ### 🧠 Use with NotebookLM and AI Assistants

 This ontology is optimized for conceptual exploration, visual reasoning, and multi-modal interpretation in tools like NotebookLM, ChatGPT, and Gemini.
 Its size and structure make it ideal for semantic navigation and theory testing.

+The ontology’s bilingual structure supports querying and analysis in both English and Spanish.
+When NotebookLM is set to Spanish output mode, it will preferentially interpret and summarize using the `@es` language annotations.

 #### 📚 How to Use in NotebookLM
 1. Upload [**chatbot_primer.md**](chatbot_primer.md) into the file selection panel.